dekuNukem/traffic-cone-film-scanning/cone_customization.md

 * As best as you can, adjust height and focus, until the photo:
 	* Fills most of the frame, AND
 	* In focus
-* Leave a little space on the edge to make alignment easier
+* Leave a little space near the edge to make alignment easier

 ![Alt text](photos/heightfocus.png)

+* Hold steady
 * Measure the distance from **glass to lip of lens hood** in **cm**
-* Probably easier with two people

 ![Alt text](photos/ruler.jpeg)